 The Nagoya Festival began in 1955 under the name “Nagoya Trade and Industry Festival”.
 It was created by the government of Aichi Prefecture, the City of Nagoya, and the Nagoya Chamber of Commerce with the aim of promoting the city’s economy and commerce.

-However, the citizens of Nagoya also wanted a festival that could culturally entertain and educate citizens.
-Thus began the Nagoya Festival.
+However, the citizens of Nagoya also wanted a festival that could entertain and educate citizens about Nagoya’s culture.
+And so began the Nagoya Festival.

 Highlights of the Nagoya Festival Parade

-The Nagoya Festival is, first and foremost, a colorful parade with more than 700 participants spanning approximately 2 km in length.
-It commences at Nagoya Station, proceeds towards Nagoya City Hall, then continues down to Sakae, culminating at its destination in Yabacho.
+Today, the Nagoya Festival is a colorful parade with more than 700 participants spanning approximately 2 kilometers in length.
+It begins at Nagoya Station, proceeds towards Nagoya City Hall, then continues down to Sakae, culminating at its destination in Yabacho.

 Here are some of the highlights of this parade.